Skip to content

 Renewables.org.
 As a non-profit organization, Renewables.org builds solar facilities in regions across Asia and Africa.
 Their projects focus on providing reliable and sustainable energy to underserved areas, improving quality of life, and fostering economic development.

-Overalll, Dyme’s investments have helped compensate 200,000 lbs of CO2 emissions.
+Overalll, Dyme’s investments have helped compensate 200,000 lbs of CO2 emissions in 2024.

 By investing in these funds, we achieve significant CO2 reductions and deliver tangible benefits to the communities involved.
 Our approach ensures that our investments are both environmentally and financially sustainable, driving positive change on a global scale.
 Through these initiatives, we help communities reduce energy costs and generate revenue while directly combating climate change.